-Module M20.a - NOT OFFERED IN WS 2023/24 - Semester 6 or 7 Duration of module 1 semester Type of module Elective How frequently is the module offered?
-Each semester Admission requirements None Level Major Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.
+Module M20.a Semester 6 or 7 Duration of module 1 semester Type of module Elective How frequently is the module offered?
+Each semester Admission require- ments None Level Major Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.
 Module coordinator/ responsible professor Prof. Johanna Bath Office: 17-014, johanna.bath@reutlingen-university.de Name of lecturer For contact details, see ESB website.
-Prof. Dr. Johanna Bath Language of instruction English Credits (ECTS) 5 ECTS Total workload 150 hours (60 hours lecture time, 90 hours independent study) Contact hours per week (SWS) 4 hours Examination/ type of assessment Project work (100%) Weighting of grade within overall programme 5/157 Learning outcomes After the successful completion of the module the students should have developed the following competencies: Professional competencies : deepen knowledge in marketing communication; understand and explain the relevant tools of marketing communication.
-Gain an understanding of online marketing, digital marketing and the special challegens of digital business models (e.g. platform business models), understand the importance of technology/algorithms of these marketing practices understand the concept of IMC and its role in Branding be able to describe and distinguish different tools of marketing communication and their applications be able to develop an IMC plan for a business understand and describe the process of branding be able to apply different techniques for developing message strat- egy, especially content strategy/content marketing understand Message execution understand Digital Branding be able to formulate and asses the User Journey in Digital Era This module contributes to the profile in Marketing.
-Methodological competencies: solve complex tasks in marketing communication, online marketing, social media marketing, etc. structures and process based approaches Social competencies: improve the ability to work individually and in teams under time pressure; refine verbal and written communication skills Personal competencies: present logical and convincing arguments; discuss topics on marketing communication responsibly on an expert level Course-specific contributions to AoL competency goals (CG 1-6) CG1: Students work intensively on case studies/applied project and present their results in English language.
+Prof. Dr. Johanna Bath Language of instruc- tion English Credits (ECTS) 5 ECTS Total workload 150 hours (60 hours lecture time, 90 hours independent study) Contact hours per week (SWS) 4 hours Examination/ type of assessment Project work (100%) Weighting of grade within overall programme 5/157 Learning outcomes After the successful completion of the module the students should have developed the following competencies: Professional competencies: deepen knowledge in marketing communication; understand and explain the relevant tools of marketing communication.
+Gain an understanding of online marketing, digital marketing, content marketing and the special challegens of digital business models (e.g. platform business models), understand the importance of technology/algorithms of these marketing practices understand the concept of digital business model development and platform business model development and the connected market- ing/communication challenges be able to describe and distinguish different tools of marketing communication and their applications Conduct customer research and customer interviews to identitfy painpoints and customer language be able to develop an IMC plan for a business be able to apply different techniques for developing message strategy, especially content strategy/content marketing understand Message execution understand Digital Branding be able to formulate and asses the User Journey in Digital Era This module contributes to the profile in Marketing.
+Methodological competencies : solve complex tasks in marketing communication, online marketing, social media marketing, etc. structures and process based approaches Social competencies: improve the ability to work individually and in teams under time pressure; refine verbal and written communication skills Personal competencies: present logical and convincing arguments; discuss topics on marketing communication responsibly on an expert level Course-specific contributions to AoL competency goals (CG 1-6) CG1: Students work intensively on case studies/applied project and present their results in English language.
 The lecture, the discussions and the literature are fully in English, too.
 They write discussion papers on cases/projects and international communication analyses.
-CG2: Students work in international teams to review each other 's presentations and give and get peer feedback.
+CG2: Students work in international teams to review each other ́s presentations and give and get peer feedback.
 Students also learn about international/intercultural differences in professional marketing communication in a business context.
 CG4: Marketing communication is one of the cornerstones of branding.
 The students learn how to write an IMC plan, how to write a message strategy to brief the agencies, and how to develop a brand from the scratch.
 CG6: Students are introduced to the changes in the consumer journey and branding through the increasing availability and capabilities of digital systems.
-Contents/ Topics will vary from semester to semester, for example: indicative syllabus Online Marketing & Social Media Marketing Digital Business Models Platform & Sharing Economy Marketing & Technology Widtheting & Technology Teaching and Seminar in interactive style, illustrative practical examples, case studies; learning methodology project work, presentations, discussions Insights into innovative research topics, guest lecturers Miscellaneous This module contributes to the profile in Marketing.
-Indicative Botsman, R. (2017).
+Contents/ Topics will vary from semester to semester, for example: indicative syllabus Online Marketing & Social Media Marketing Digital Business Models Platform & Sharing Economy Marketing & Technology Teaching and learning methodology Seminar in interactive style, illustrative practical examples, case studies; project work, presentations, discussions Insights into innovative research topics, guest lecturers Miscellaneous This module contributes to the profile in Marketing.
+Indicative reading list Botsman, R. (2017).
 Who can you trust?
-How technology brought us toreading list gether and why it might drive us apart.
-Publicaffairs Lerner, C. (2017).
-Expolsive Growth, Clifford Ventures Corporation
+How technology brought us together and why it might drive us apart.
+Publicaffairs